mymaestro/AllanaCrusis/src/PHPdfer/README.md

 ## Warning!

-For work this library need install `Ghostscript` in You operating system.
-You can check is this program installed, running this command in CLI:
+For this library to work, you need to have `Ghostscript` installed on your operating system.
+You can check if it is installed by running this command in your terminal:

 ```
 gs -v
 ```

-if in response You get version installed `Ghostscrip` version:
+If you see a version number in the response, for example:

 ```
 GPL Ghostscript 9.55.0 (2021-09-27)
 Copyright (C) 2021 Artifex Software, Inc.  All rights reserved.
 ```

-this means that the program necessary for the library to work is installed, and You may continue use it.
-If you get next
+this means that the program required for the library to work is installed, and you may continue to use it.
+If you get the following output:
-output:

 ```php
 gs: not found
 ```

-this means that You must install `Ghostscrip` in Your operating system, before continue work.
+this means that you must install `Ghostscript` on your operating system before continuing.